janisz/janisz.github.com/_posts/2013-03-10-easy-charting-with-gnuplot.md

     plot 'data.tsv' using 4:1:

 Ok, now a little bit harder.
-I’ve got error for every entry stored in 6th and 3th collumn.
-I only added this collumn and proper flag to get nice error marks around my points.
+I’ve got error for every entry stored in 6th and 3th column.
+I only added this column and proper flag to get nice error marks around my points.

     plot 'data.tsv' using 4:1:6:3 w xyerrorbars